Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Discussion

 Observations of UEAS with fluorescence telescopes thus provide a promising approach for the study of the high-energy end of the astrophysical neutrino flux, where IceCube runs out of statistics and even IceCube Generation II telescopes would be also limited by the signal statistics.
 A comparison of the sensitivity of the top-of-the-mountain setup with that of IceCube Generation II \cite{icecube_gen2} is shown in Fig. \ref{fig:sensitivity}.
 To estimate the sensitivity of IceCube Generation-II in the same framework as used above to the calculation of the sensitivity of the top-of-the-mountain setup, information on the expected event statistics of IceCube Generation-II events as a function of energy presented in Ref. \cite{icecube_gen2} has been used.
 The event statistics for powerlaw spectra with different slopes has been recalculated (which is possible via a direct rescaling of the event statistics in each energy bin, because of the good energy resolution of the HESE event channel).
 This has allowed to find the normalisation of the spectrum which gives one event in one year exposure.
 The resulting green dashed sensitivity curve is the envelope of the "minimal detectable" powerlaw spectra which give one-event-per-year signal statistics.
 IceCube Generation II and top-of-the-mountain telescope approaches for detection of neutrino signal are obviously complementary.
 Combination of the data of the two facilities could provide a measurement of the astrophysical neutrino spectrum in a broad energy range up to $10^{18}$~eV.

+Comparison of the sensitivity of the top-of-the-mountain fluorescence telescope system with that of ARA radio neutrino detector ARA \cite{ara}, also shown in FIg. \ref{fig:sensitivity}, shows that the fluorescence detection technique could reach lower energy threshold.
+Comparison with the sensitivity of TRINITY telescope system \cite{trinity}, which involves a similar top-of-the-mountain FoV telescope setup for detection of direct (rather than scattered) Cherenkov light shows that the fluorescence technique allows to achieve better performance in the energy range below 100 PeV.
+In principle, both techniques (detection of direct Cherenkov light and fluorescence $+$ scattered Cherenkov light could be combined within one and the same telescope system.
+This should allow to achieve further improvement of sensitivity over a wider energy range.

-Comparing our results with previous calculations of sensitivity of fluorescence telescopes for tau neutrino signal, we notice that in spite of similarity of the assumed telescope designs and array configurations, the setup considered above reaches significantly lower energy threshold, compared to the PAO fluorescence telescopes in neutrino detection mode, considered by \citet{neutrino_auger_semikoz}.
-This is due to the exposure of the telescopes toward the ground, rather than toward the sky and due to the relative proximity and compactness of the neutrino induced UEAS with energies $10^{17}$~eV and below, compared to the cosmic ray induced EAS which were considered for energy threshold estimates by \citet{neutrino_auger_semikoz}.
+Comparing the results with previous calculations of sensitivity of fluorescence telescopes for tau neutrino signal, we notice that in spite of similarity of the assumed telescope designs and array configurations, the setup considered above reaches significantly lower energy threshold, compared to the PAO fluorescence telescopes in neutrino detection mode, considered in \cite{neutrino_auger_semikoz}.
+This is due to the exposure of the telescopes toward the ground, rather than toward the sky and due to the relative proximity and compactness of the neutrino induced UEAS with energies $10^{17}$~eV and below, compared to the cosmic ray induced EAS which were considered for energy threshold estimates in Ref. \cite{neutrino_auger_semikoz}.

-The energy threshold of the setup considered above is consistent with that found by \citet{chinese_telescope} for the configuration of fluorescence telescopes looking toward a mountain surface.
+The energy threshold of the setup considered above is consistent with that found in the Ref. \cite{chinese_telescope} for the configuration of fluorescence telescopes looking toward a mountain surface.
 The setup considered above reaches higher sensitivity in roughly the same energy range because of different geometrical arrangement.
 The configuration in which the telescopes overlook a mountain from a valley has fixed geometrical collection area determined by the footprint of the telescope field of view on the mountain.
 To the contrary, the configuration in which telescopes overlook the valley from the mountain top allows to achieve effective area which grows with energy, because higher energy showers are observable from larger distances.